We use cookies on this website.

 Azure Bastion: Secure RDP/SSH access without exposing your VMs (and without blowing your budget)

-Azure Bastion is Microsoft's PaaS service that eliminates the need to expose your Azure virtual machines via public IPs for Remote Desktop (RDP) and Secure Shell (SSH) connections.
-Instead of leaving port 3389 or 22 open on the Internet - a favorite target of scan bots and bruteforce attacks - Bastion acts as a managed jump host that establishes TLS-encrypted sessions from the Azure portal or your native client.
+Azure Bastion is Microsoft's PaaS service that eliminates the need to expose your Azure virtual machines via public IP addresses for RDP (Remote Desktop) and SSH (Secure Shell) connections.
+Instead of leaving port 3389 or 22 open to the internet—a favorite target for scanning bots and brute-force attacks—Bastion acts as a managed jump host that establishes TLS-encrypted sessions from the Azure portal or your native client.

-This article takes a look at Azure Bastion beyond the sales pitch: technical operation, real-world pricing with hidden pitfalls, objective comparison with alternatives (public IP, jump box, VPN), use cases where Bastion is a must-have vs. situations where it's a waste.
-Because securing access to your VMs shouldn't require a master's degree in network architecture, or drain your cloud budget.
+This article dissects Azure Bastion beyond the marketing hype: technical operation, actual pricing with hidden pitfalls, objective comparison with alternatives (public IP, jump box, VPN), use cases where Bastion is essential vs. situations where it is a waste of money.
+Because securing access to your VMs should not require a master's degree in network architecture or drain your cloud budget.

 What is Azure Bastion and how does it work technically?